mfer0010/Computational-Statistics/README.md

-# ComputationalStatistics
+# Computational Statistics
-Some Algorithms used to solve various problems in R
+Some Algorithms used to solve various problems in R. See the Reports for more information.